The two-way street of enshrining the right to repair in law

 While the Right to Repair proposal and its accompanying Green Claims proposal are discussed in the European Parliament and the Council of the European Union, most brands are not waiting for the proposal to become law.
 With consumer demand for transparency and verifiable sustainability at an all-time high, most companies plan to build circularity into their manufacturing and sourcing processes.

-Ultimately, compliance requirements are likely to come on several fronts for the supply side of the equation, and having better visibility and control over the complete supply chain creates efficiencies and cost savings.
+Ultimately, compliance requirements are likely to come on several fronts for the supply side of the equation.
+And having better visibility and control over the complete supply chain creates efficiencies and cost savings.
+By creating connected products, traceability becomes easier, as does achieving verifiably green targets.
 Going greener is a two-way street and a win-win for brands and consumers alike.